 Appealing a Missouri DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Crestwood, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Crestwood, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Crestwood, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Crestwood, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Crestwood, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Crestwood, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Crestwood, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Crestwood, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Crestwood, MO DWI/DUI attorneys to present a stronger defense.

 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Crestwood, MO, you aren’t just choosing a leading DWI administrative hearing lawyer lawyer in and around Crestwood, MO – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Crestwood and beyond:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Crestwood, MO area, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in and around Crestwood, MO – you are safeguarding your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Crestwood, MO residents:

 - Violent Crime Lawyer